icweb/skills/README.md

 This project allows you to host courses with lessons and lectures.
 Skills Tracker will also track the date a course has been completed, and offers the ability to set a "re-certification" date.

 ## Laravel Nova (optional)
 This package includes integration with Laravel Nova, however you must purchase your own license, and install the root Nova directory in this project.
+Laravel Nova integration is optional.

 ## Screenshots
 ![alt text](https://raw.githubusercontent.com/icweb/skills/master/public/github_1.png)